Queen Mary 2 accidents and incidents

 |12 December 2015||Fire Accident|

 On December 12, 2015, the ship suffered a small engine room fire (gas turbine exhaust).
 It was quickly extinguished and no injuries were reported.
 The incident resulted in temporary power loss and drifting.
-On the same voyage, one of the ship’s azipods (propulsion units) malfunctioned, resulting in delayed departure from call port Lisbon Portugal and late arrival in call port Vigo Spain.
+On the same voyage, one of the ship’s azipods (propulsion units) malfunctioned, resulting in a delayed departure from call port Lisbon Portugal and late arrival in call port Vigo Spain.

 Both incidents occurred while the QM2 ship operated on a 12-days Canary Islands cruise (itinerary Dec 3-15) roundtrip from homeport Southampton UK to Funchal (Madeira), Tenerife, Gran Canaria, Arrecife, Lisbon, Vigo.